 Also, have a think about what help you might need if your circumstances change in the future.
 For example, older carers may have concerns about what will happen after their deaths to the person they cared for.

 The assessment is free of charge.
 The cared-for person may have some support services that may be charged for.
 Their financial assessment will not include your income as a carer.
-For more information, see the Carer's Assessment leaflet below.
+For more information, see the Carer's Assessment leaflet on the left hand side.

 If you are a young carer (someone who is a carer and is under 18), then see our 'Young Carers' page.